 Sarah Ornst Bloomquist

 Sarah Ornst Bloomquist, CFLE, CLC is MMHI’s Co-Founder and Executive Director.
-She has been advocating for women’s perinatal mental health since she experienced her own postpartum depression and anxiety after the birth of her first son.
+She has been advocating for women’s maternal mental health since she experienced her own postpartum depression and anxiety after the birth of her first son.
 Sarah brings over 18 years of professional experience including her work as child advocacy program coordinator at Cottageview Children’s Center, life coach at Innermost Coaching, relationship specialist at Fathers and Families Center, and as a counselor at Women’s Care Center in Milwaukee.
 Sarah is a Certified Life Coach, Certified Family Life Educator, and speaker.
 She is committed to helping moms break down the obstacles to effective treatment and find hope in the process.
 Born and raised in the greater Milwaukee area, Sarah is a cheesehead at heart.
 She currently lives in Ozaukee County and is a proud mom of two.
 She enjoys spontaneous, mini-excursions with her family, hanging out with friends and neighbors, and taking her rescue dogs for walks.

 Watch Sarah’s story: